Yandex Cloud

 The password must be from 8 to 128 characters long.

-You can also generate a new password using Connection Manager.
+You can also generate a new password with Connection Manager.
 To do this, specify --generate-password instead of --password=<new_password>.

 To view the new password, select the cluster in the management console, go to the Users tab, and click View password in the the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+This will open the page of the Yandex Lockbox secret that stores your password.
 The new password version is labeled as Current.

 To view passwords, you need the lockbox.payloadViewer role.

-You can request the cluster name with the list of clusters in the folder.
+You can get the cluster name with the list of clusters in the folder.

 1. Open the current Terraform configuration file that defines your infrastructure.

-For more information about creating this file, see Creating clusters.
+For more information about creating this file, see this guide.

 2. Locate the user's yandex_mdb_clickhouse_user resource.